 2 hours.
-Offered spring.
-Format: classroom centered.
 This course focuses on the issues related to public and school-based concerns about literacy learning.
 The discussion of issues will lead to research-based applications that can be translated into the classroom practice at the elementary, middle, or high school level.